OWASP/threat-dragon/docs/development/testing/e2e.md

 These tests are run by the CI pipeline after a successful deploy.

 ### BrowserStack test:e2e-nightly
-The online BrowserStack nightly tests use various browsers to run the tests in configuration file `browserstack.nightly.json`.
+The online BrowserStack nightly tests use various browsers to run the tests listed in configuration file `browserstack.nightly.json`.
 The BrowserStack configuration uses cypress configuration file `e2e.nightly.config.js` and the suite of tests from is loaded from `tests/e2e/specs`.

 The e2e nightly tests rely on the demo server to be running at `https://www.threatdragon.com/`.

-BrowserStack tests are run by the CI pipeline using command `pnpm test:e2e-nightly`.
+These tests are run by the `browserstack` github nightly action using command `pnpm test:e2e-nightly`.
 Test and debug these pipelines using github rather than from the local command line.

-These tests are run by the `browserstack` github nightly action.
+To check the configuration file `e2e.nightly.config.js` run this command from directory `td.vue` :

+- `vue-cli-service test:e2e -C e2e.nightly.config.js --headless --url 'https://www.threatdragon.com/'`

 ### BrowserStack test:e2e-smokes
 The e2e pipeline Browserstack smoke tests rely on the demo server running at `https://www.threatdragon.com/` and the scripts use command `pnpm test:e2e-smokes`.
 Test and debug these pipelines using github rather than from the local command line.

 The browserstack configuration file is `browserstack.smokes.json`